azazdeaz/LazyJsonUndoRedo/README.md

 Force save
- //fast changes can be merged by the api o = {}, ljur = new LazyJsonUndoRedo(o);
+ //fast changes can be merged by the api (specially if you're using shim) o = {}, ljur = new LazyJsonUndoRedo(o);
  o.g = {};
  o.g.h = 1;